gever/bowerbird/README.md

 - ./archive (when you restart the server, this is where the previous status messages are saved)

 ### Twilio
+Once you create your Twilio account, you will need to create a new phone number.
+That number will be the one you share with pilots and competition staff to update and check pilot status via SMS.

+You will need to configure the number with a "webhook".
+The webhook is a URL that is hit when a new message is received.
+Look in the "Phone Numbers" section of the Twilio dashboard under Manage Numbers / Active Numbers.
+Scoll down to the "Messaging" section and add the bowerbird URL (https://bowerbird.host.com/ups) to the 'A MESSAGE COMES IN' webhook.
+Make sure you select HTTP POST.
+The '/ups' on the end of the bowerbird URL is the python code in bowerbird that knows how to parse and respond to messages.

 ### Pilot information in system
 Every pilot in the competition needs to have an entry in the pilot data CSV file.
 Currently, the only columns looked at in the CSV are: